afroisalreadyinu/ecommerce-demo/README.md

-All domains are extremely simplified (especially the last one, which is a hell of its own), but functional complexities are meant to be part of the application, to verify the robustness of test-driven design.
+All domains are extremely simplified (especially the last one, which is a hell of its own), but functional complexities are meant to be part of the application, to verify the effectiveness of test-driven design.

 ### Users

 Authentication and authorization are not the point of this demo, so they are kept to a minimum.
 A user can sign up and create a company at the same time.
+Every member of a company can add new users using an end point for this purpose.
+Authentication is also rather limited;
-There is no means to add another user to the same company.
-Authentication is also rather limited; it's based on setting a cookie, which means that you need a client with that capability for API scripts.
+it's based on setting a cookie, which means that you need a client with that capability for API scripts.
 Security is not the point of this demo.

 ### Product information & stock availability